EneidaLame/TwitterNYC/README.md

 ## Features

- A live stream of tweets based of user and keywords
+ A live stream of tweets based on user and keywords

 ## Authors